 He got away with that because of who he was and he wasn’t running for office.
 He was the Purple One.

-You’re a candidate for office, so use “for.”
+You’re just one of thousands of candidates running for an office, so use “for.”

 4. Don’t Include a Date

 I’ve seen plenty of candidates use the date of the election in their domain name, like yourname2020.com.

 It’s unnecessary and lame, so don’t do it.

 Yes, it has your name in the domain, but no one is searching for your name with the year of the election on Google. t’s not happening.

 And what if you win and don’t take office until 2021?